Summer Housing Procedures and Policies

 - Roommates are assigned to individuals placed in double or triples rooms who have not identified a roommate(s).

-- Students will be emailed with their summer housing assignment, moving and key access information the week of May 12.
+- Students will be emailed with their summer housing assignment, moving and key access information between May 16-20.
+Students are to remain in their spring housing assignment until details are provided on when they will be able to move into their summer assignment.

-- Current students living in Fairfax and Webster Hall Apartments wish to stay for the summer MUST fill out a Summer Housing Application, and will be assigned a space on designated floors of those buildings.
+- Current students living in the Residence on Fifth that wish to stay for the summer MUST fill out a Summer Housing Application, and will be assigned a space on designated floors of that building.
 Every attempt will be made to keep residents in their current spaces if they reside on the designated floors.

 - Summer residents should expect maintenance and deep cleaning to be performed in their rooms during the course of the summer.